 If neither the DNS entry nor the host file entry is available, Operations Manager will manage the device using one of its IP addresses.
 Details about which IP address is used to manage the device can be obtained from the IP Address Report.
-For further details, refer to the "Using Device Management" chapter in User Guide for Cisco Unified Operations Manager.
+For further details, refer to the "Using Device Management" chapter in Cisco Prime Unified Operations Manager.